 - Hand sanitizing or washing is required upon every entry and exit of a patient room.

-- Face covers are required at all times unless eating or drinking.
-This includes while outside for an on-campus pass.
+- Face covers are required at all times indoors unless eating or drinking.
+This includes while with the patient in their room.

 - Face covers/masks should cover both the nose and mouth.

 - Patients or caregivers are not permitted to visit in other patient rooms.